sarl/sarl/sarl-officialdoc/src/main/documentation/tools/SyntaxHighlightning.md

-# SARL Syntax highlighting with other tools
+# SARL Syntax highlighting with other code editors

 [:Outline:]